homan-uppu/writing/2-Essays/Fear equality.md

 ...

-Intellectual understanding of asymmetry is not enough to act optimally in an extremely asymmetric world because we lack the appropriate intuitive, emotional response to guide us.
+Intellectual understanding of asymmetry is not enough to act optimally in an asymmetric world that is rapidly accelerating in its asymmetry.

+We have two fundamental problems holding us back, and these problems stem from the limitations of our minds.

+Our first problem is that we do not have an intuitive grasp of exponential change.
+Even if you intellectually see the current asymmetry of the world and how it's increasing rapidly, you will certainly be surprised and caught off guard.
+We don't have to look far back to see why.
+Before the COVID-19 pandemic took off, many nations and institutions had the math right: they could all see the rapid spread of the virus.
+Heck, even I read an essay in February that predicted that we'd have a pandemic.
+Yet, few, if any, of us had the appropriate emotional response.
+We lacked the appropriate fear and caution that would have enabled us to take the optimal path to preventing a pandemic.

+Similarly, even if you believe everything you've read in this essay so far, I assure you that we'll all be very surprised as we see this asymmetry skyrocket on an exponential curve.
+And if you want to act optimally today, you're going to look stupid and be laughed at by the world in the same way that anyone who wore a mask in January 2020 would have been.

+And interestingly during COVID if you were acting optimally, you would have also been ridiculed later in the pandemic because you would have stopped masking before most others did, and would have been hated for putting others' lives at risk.

+Since we all suck at responding optimally to exponential change, you will always look weird and stupid for acting optimally in an exponentially changing environment.

+And any change you make in your life that you think is directionally correct will almost certainly not be a strong enough change.
+In the COVID analogy, if you believed the math that predicted it, even though the optimal strategy in Jan 2020 was to mask up, you would have just washed you hands an extra time thinking it's enough.

-Instead of fearing equality as we should, we crave it. [^1]
+Our second problem is that we don't have the right emotional response to equality (symmetry).
+Instead of fearing equality as we should, we crave it. [^1] This makes shifting our behaviors towards asymmetry even more difficult than it would have been to act optimally to a viral pandemic.

+The right emotional response to equality is fear.
+Yet, we crave it.

-And our craving blinds us to reality.
-The more our beliefs deviate from reality, the more we suffer, as we'll see in the following examples.
+Our craving for equality blinds us to reality.
+The more disconnected our beliefs are from reality, the more we suffer.
+And reality is slipping away under our feet quickly.

 ...